Partnership Firmregistration in India.

 Who can be a partner

-Right to access the books
+The right to see the books

-Right to share in profits
+The right to a share of profits

 Registered versus unregistered

-What the firm gains by registering
+What you gain by registering

-Simplest formal partnership structure
+Simplest formal partnership you can set up

 And the trade-offs, honestly